HomeServe

 HomeServe is a British multinational home emergency repairs and improvements business based in Walsall, England.
+It operates in the United Kingdom, United States, Canada, France, Spain, Japan and Germany.

-Established in 1993, it was listed on the London Stock Exchange until it was acquired by Brookfield Asset Management in January 2023.
-HomeServe operates in the United Kingdom, United States, Canada, France, Spain and Japan.
+Established in 1993, HomeServe was listed on the London Stock Exchange until it was acquired by Brookfield Asset Management for £4.08 billion in January 2023.

 History

 The company was originally established by Richard Harpin in 1993 as a joint venture between South Staffordshire Water and himself under the name of Fastfix to offer an emergency plumbing service.

-In 1994, the company diversified offering plumbing and drainage policies under the name "HomeServiceScheme".
+In 1994, HomeServe diversified offering plumbing and drainage policies under the name "HomeServiceScheme".
 It launched Doméo, a joint venture in France in 2001, and Home Service in the United States in 2003.
-Attempts to launch in Australia failed, after objections were raised in the Australian Parliament.
-The water business was demerged from the rest of the Group in 2004 and the name of the company was changed to HomeServe PLC.

-The Company bought property repair company Reparalia in Spain in 2007, the French warranty provider SFG in 2009 and National Grid's service contract business in the United States in 2010.
+After attempts to launch in Australia failed over objections made by the Australian Parliament, the water business was spun off from the rest of the group in 2004 and the company was changed to HomeServe PLC.
+Afterwards, it bought property repair company Reparalia in Spain in 2007, the French warranty provider SFG in 2009, and National Grid's service contract business in the United States in 2010.

-In 2010, HomeServe launched Assitenza Casa in Italy, however in March 2017 they sold 51% of this business to Edison, and the remaining 49% in July 2019.

-In 2012, HomeServe launched in Germany, but the venture was unsuccessful and was sold in 2015.
+Seven years after opening it in Italy, the company sold 51% of Assitenza Casa in March 2017 to Edison - the rest of the business was sold in July 2019.
+Inaugurated in 2012, its venture in Germany was sold three years later due to being unsuccessful.

-In a list of the "best places to work in the UK" published by Glassdoor in 2016, HomeServe was placed third, being an entry in the list for the first time.
+In 2016, it was featured on a list of "the best places to work in the UK" for the first time when it was ranked third in a list published by Glassdoor.
+Two years later, UK recruitment website Indeed named HomeServe the fourth best private sector employer in the region, based on millions of employee ratings and reviews.

 HomeServe's North American business has made a series of acquisitions, including Utility Service Partners in 2016, Dominion Products and Services in 2017, and in 2019 ServLine and a 79% stake in eLocal.
-2019 saw the profit from the US business overtake that of the UK.

-In 2017, HomeServe announced the acquisition of 40% of Checkatrade, an online directory of customer recommended tradespeople and took complete ownership later that year.
-Simultaneously, the Company took a 70% stake in Habitissimo, a Spanish web platform that connects homeowners to tradespeople and purchased the remaining 30% in 2019.
+In 2017, it announced the acquisition of 40% of Checkatrade, an online directory of customer recommended tradespeople and took complete ownership later that year.
+Simultaneously, it took a 70% stake in Habitissimo, a Spanish web platform that connects homeowners to tradespeople and purchased the remaining 30% in 2019.

-In 2018, UK recruitment website Indeed, named Homeserve as the UK's fourth best private sector employer based on millions of employee ratings and reviews.

-In 2019, HomeServe expanded into Japan with a joint venture with the Mitsubishi Corporation.
+In 2019, as business profits in the United States surpassed those in the United Kingdom, HomeServe expanded into Japan by entering into a joint venture with the Mitsubishi Corporation.

-During the 2020 COVID-19 pandemic lockdown, HomeServe offered free emergency repairs to NHS and social care workers in the UK and introduced a telephone-based repair advice service in the US.
+During the 2020 COVID-19 pandemic lockdown, the company offered free emergency repairs to NHS and social care workers in the UK and introduced a telephone-based repair advice service in the US.

-In March 2022, it was reported that Brookfield Asset Management was considering a buyout of HomeServe.
-The company agreed to recommend an offer from Brookfield Asset Management worth £4.08 billion in July 2022.
-In December 2022, the company announced that all conditions for the takeover had been met, so allowing the transaction to proceed.
+Four months after it was reported that Brookfield Asset Management was considering buying it, HomeServe agreed to recommend a £4.08 billion bid in July 2022.
+In December, it announced that all conditions for the takeover had been met, so allowing the transaction to proceed.

+In January 2023, it was announced that its acquisition by Brookfield Asset Management has been completed.